Taller-de-Programacion-1-1C2024-GRUPO1/TP-Jazz-Jackrabbit-2/documentation/user_manual.md

 </p>

 Use these tools to creatively design and customize your map, ensuring it fits the desired gameplay experience!

+> ⚠️ **WARNING: don't forget to set as many rabbits spawn points as the maximum number of players you've selected** ⚠️

 ## How to join a match